 Remember Those Three Pin Plugs

-For reasons that still baffle me, many travel adapters only have sockets for two-pin North American plugs.
-If you use a Macbook, power strip or other device with the round earth pin, it just won't fit in that kind of adapter.
+In a very odd design choice, many travel adapters only have sockets for two-pin North American plugs.
+If you use a Macbook, power strip, or other device with the round earth pin, it just won't fit in that kind of adapter.

 Don't Buy It at The Airport

-Just like food, drink, Internet access and almost anything else you can think of, the airport is one of the most expensive places to buy travel accessories.
-I've seen travel adapters worth five bucks selling for well over twenty dollars in airport gift stores, just waiting for the unfortunate person who forgot they needed one until an hour before their plane leaves.
+Just like food, drink, Internet access, and almost anything else you can think of, the airport is one of the most expensive places to buy travel accessories.
+It's not unusual to see travel adapters worth five bucks selling for well over twenty dollars in airport gift stores, just waiting for the unfortunate person who forgot they needed one until an hour before their plane leaves.

 You Only Need One